 Type 1: Virtual

-The virtual deployment is intended for demonstration, training and of the Kit’s capabilities.
+The virtual deployment is intended for demonstration, training and evaluation of the Kit’s capabilities.
 EC2 instances will be launched to simulate edge gateway hardware but in all other respects the experience will mirror that of the real physical deployment.
 This deployment mode relies on simulated tag values generated by the partner edge software.
 There are no physical PLCs or sensors that are being connected.

 The virtual deployment has the following sections: